zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Templates/README.md

     * Sites page layout that includes header/footer.
     * An editable title.
     * An editable image.
-    * A special flowContainer area that can only add variation of touts that have special product features.
+    * A special flowContainer area that can only add variation of cards that have special product features.
       * [View code of specific type of Flowcontainer](https://github.com/johnsonandjohnson/Bodiless-JS/blob/master/examples/test-site/src/components/ProductListing/ProductListingFlowContainer.tsx).
     * Tagging components to allow product filtering.